josevnz/tutorials/docs/SpyOnNfs/README.md

 ![](NfsLayout.png)

-On my setup I will have 3 computers talking to each other, one of them will be the NFS server and the other 2 will be a client.
+On my setup I will have 3 computers on the same network, one of them will be the NFS client and the other 2 will be NFS servers.

 | Machine     | OS                               | Hardware                                      | Mode                     |
 |-------------|----------------------------------|-----------------------------------------------|--------------------------|